Can’t view the slideshow on your device? Then view it on Flickr

-The Coral Springs Civil Air Patrol celebrates a trifecta of successful wins after placing second in state against 90 other squadrons last August, taking first at regionals in Albany, Georgia in October, then becoming the grand champions at nationals at Maxwell Air Force Base in Alabama in January.
+The Coral Springs Civil Air Patrol celebrates a trifecta of successful wins after placing second in the state against 90 other squadrons last August, taking first at regionals in Albany, Georgia in October, then becoming the grand champions at nationals at Maxwell Air Force Base in Alabama in January.

 The Civil Air Patrol (CAP), the official auxiliary of the U.S. Air Force, is a nonprofit organization with 60,000 members nationwide.
-This all-volunteer group of dedicated boys and girls ranging in age from 12 years old and up attend local schools like: Stoneman Douglas, JP Taravella, Coral Glades and Coral Springs High.
+This all-volunteer group of dedicated boys and girls ranging in age from 12 years old and up attend local schools like Stoneman Douglas, JP Taravella, Coral Glades and Coral Springs High.
 Any resident is welcome to join, even home-schooled students.

-The national championship has been attempted several times in the almost 30 year history of the squadron, but only achieved now said Luz Levin, who took over as commander of the squadron last June.
+The national championship has been attempted several times in the almost 30-year history of the squadron, but only achieved now said Luz Levin, who took over as commander of the squadron last June.

 “The reputation, tradition, and high standards that have been passed on for more than 29 years by this squadron can be seen by the members that have come through it and have left a legacy.
-This has been done with great representation of not only the US Air Force, but of our great city since most of the members throughout the years are from Coral Springs and we carry a great reputation in our organization,” said Levin.
+This has been done with a great representation of not only the US Air Force but of our great city since most of the members throughout the years are from Coral Springs and we carry a great reputation in our organization,” said Levin.

 This includes Vice Mayor Dan Daley, who as a former cadet who went on to become a cadet commander.
 “The Coral Springs Cadet Squadron has been a leader in our community for 30 years and continues to demonstrate their ability to mold young leaders year after year,” said Daley.
 “Winning the national championship is proof positive that this organization can take a group of unrelated teenagers, teach them customs, courtesies, respect, commitment, and dedication modeled after the U.S. Air Force and achieve incredible things.”